 Pot of Gold Hidden in the Apartment

 Robert’s family members were convinced that he’d hidden a significant amount of money in the apartment – and they wanted it.
-Bear in mind that they intended to find and take the money even through Robert was alive and headed from a hospital to an assisted living facility.
+Bear in mind that they intended to find and take the money even though Robert was alive and headed from a hospital to an assisted living facility.

 Robert’s neighbors came by during the cleaning process.
 One of Robert’s family members all but accused one of the neighbors of stealing the alleged “pot of gold” the family contended was tucked away in the apartment.
 Of course, it’s impossible to make a blanket statement about whether or not something or another of value might be hidden away in a home, our close work at Robert’s home certainly suggested to me that such a scenario was highly unlikely.